Collection Development Policy

 Responsibility For Selection

-Ultimate responsibility for the development and maintenance of the general and unique collections rests with the Dean of Libraries.
+Ultimate responsibility for the development and maintenance of the general and unique collections rests with the University Librarian and Vice Provost.
 Delegated responsibility for coordinating the collection as a whole lies with the Collection Development Department in close consultation with subject librarians, who represent the needs of the students and faculty.

 Academic faculty and subject librarians are responsible for recommending resources in the fields of their particular expertise to support the curriculum and research mission of the University.